 - Prepare vegetables: Peel, trim, and cut evenly

-- Cook protein: Simmer lentils or roast chickpeas with spices
+- Cook protein: Simmer lentils for 20–30 minutes until tender, or roast chickpeas at 400°F (200°C) for 20–25 minutes until slightly crisp

-- Sauté mushrooms: Cook until deeply browned
+- Sauté mushrooms: Cook over medium-high heat for 8–10 minutes until moisture evaporates and mushrooms brown deeply

 - Combine elements: Assemble plates or serve family-style